ambilynanjilath/FeatureRefiner/README.md

 run-FeatureRefiner
 ```
 ### Importing Modules in Python
-You can also use FeatureWise modules directly in your Python scripts:
+You can also use FeatureRefiner modules directly in your Python scripts:
 ```bash
 from FeatureRefiner.imputation import MissingValueImputation from FeatureRefiner.encoding import FeatureEncoding